-For the method based on normalization, Lai et al. (Y.-H. Lai and Lai 2018) propose a emotion-preserving representation learning method, which frontalizes input non-frontal face images into frontal face images based on generative adversarial network (GAN) while preserving the expression characteristics.
-Then the feature extracted by the generator is used for FER.
+Lai et al. (Y.-H. Lai and Lai 2018) propose an emotion-preserving representation learning method, which uses a generative adversarial network (GAN) to convert non-frontal face images into frontal face images while preserving the expression characteristics.
+The feature extracted by the generator is used for FER.
 Jampour et al. (Jampour and Moin 2021) propose a pose-invariant face frontalization method to learn mapping functions between frontal and non-frontal faces’ coefficients.
 Then spare coding is exploited to synthesize the frontalized faces.
-However, the quality of the generated image decreases significantly as the pose difference increases.
-Since the synthesized face images contain more significant stretching artifacts.
-In addition to image level, pose normalization is also used in feature level.
-Jampour et al. (Jampour et al. 2017) propose a kernel-based pose specific non-linear mapping method to map the features extracted from the input image to the corresponding features of the face with the same facial expression but seen in a frontal view.
-Zhang et al. (F. Zhang, Xu, and Xu 2021) propose a pose modeling network to adaptively capture the discrepancy of facial images under different head poses in the deep representation.
-The discrepancy can guide the model converting the feature from non-frontal to frontal situation.
+However, the quality of the generated image decreases significantly as the pose difference increases due to stretching artifacts.
+In addition to image level, pose normalization is used at the feature level.
+Jampour et al. (Jampour et al. 2017) propose a kernel-based pose-specific nonlinear mapping method to map the features extracted from the input image to corresponding features of the face with the same expression seen in a frontal view.
+Zhang et al. (F. Zhang, Xu, and Xu 2021) propose a pose modeling network to adaptively capture the discrepancy of facial images under different head poses in a deep representation.
+The discrepancy can guide the model as it converts features from non-frontal to frontal.
 However, most of these methods require paired images during training.

-For the method based on adversary, Wang et al. (C. Wang, Wang, and Liang 2019) propose an adversarial feature learning method to address pose variations.
-The method extracts pose-invariant expression feature by fooling pose discriminator. when the discriminator can not determine the pose of input image from the encoded feature, the feature hardly contains any pose information.
+Wang et al. (C. Wang, Wang, and Liang 2019) propose an adversarial feature learning method to address pose variations.
+Their method extracts pose-invariant expression features by fooling a pose discriminator.
+When the discriminator can not determine the pose of the input image from the encoded feature, the feature does not contain much pose information.

-For the method based on disentanglement, Ruan et al. (Ruan et al. 2020) propose a Deep Disturbance-disentangled Learning method for FER.
-By taking advantage of multi-task learning and adversarial transfer learning, the method is capable of simultaneously and explicitly disentangling multiple disturbing factors.
-Then the expression sub-network adopts a multi-level attention mechanism to extract expression-specific features.
+For the method based on disentanglement, Ruan et al. (Ruan et al. 2020) propose a deep disturbance-disentangled learning method for FER.
+The method takes advantage of multi-task learning and adversarial transfer learning to simultaneously and explicitly disentangle multiple disturbing factors.
+Then the expression subnetwork adopts a multilevel attention mechanism to extract expression-specific features.

 For the method based on subspace, Eleftheriadis et al. (Eleftheriadis, Rudovic, and Pantic 2014) propose a discriminative shared Gaussian process latent variable model.
-In the model, a discriminative manifold shared by multiple poses of a facial expression is learned.
-Then, FER is performed in the expression manifold.
+In the model, a discriminative manifold shared by multiple poses of a facial expression is learned prior to performing FER in the expression manifold.
 Zhang et al. (T. Zhang et al. 2016) propose a DNN-driven feature learning method.
-The scale invariant feature transform (SIFT) descriptors are first extracted from a set of landmark points.
-Then SIFT feature matrix is sent to a well-designed DNN model to learn optimal discriminative features for expression classification.
-Liu et al. (Liu et al. 2021) propose a dynamic multi-channel metric learning network.
-The method aims to map the original feature into an embedding feature space so that features with the same expression tend to form clusters, whereas those with different expression are far apart.
-However, when the pose range is too large, the common subspace possibly does not exist.
+The scale invariant feature transform (SIFT) descriptors are extracted from a set of landmark points.
+Then the SIFT feature matrix is sent to a well-designed DNN model to learn optimal discriminative features for expression classification.
+Liu et al. (Liu et al. 2021) propose a dynamic multichannel metric learning network.
+The method aims to map the original feature into an embedding feature space so that features with the same expression form clusters, while those with different expressions are farther apart.
+However, the common subspace may not exist when the pose range is too large.

-As a matter of fact, due to pose and expression coupling with each other in 2D images in a complex non-linearly mode, it is still challenging to deal with pose using pose-robust methods.
+Even pose-robust methods have difficulty due to the complex nonlinear coupling of pose and expression in 2D images.

-Attention-based FER
+Attention-Based FER